AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-type.md

 ***
 ## `Delete AssetType`

-Delete an asset type with a specified identifier.
+Deletes an asset type with a specified identifier.
 An `AssetType` resource cannot be deleted if it is referenced by any assets unless the `deleteAssets` parameter is explicitly set to true.

 ### Request